Inflectra/spira-documentation/docs/Help-Desk-Integration/KronoDesk.md

 ![](img/KronoDesk_11.png)

 This will display a dialog that lets you add a new incident to the linked instance of Spira.
-The system will prepopulate the description of the incident with the ticket description.
+The system will pre-populate the description of the incident with the ticket description.
 You can edit this text or clear it completely and enter in custom content:

 ![](img/KronoDesk_12.png)